Book Challenges

-Many of my other books have also been challenged, from picture books like Pride Colors, to my non-fiction books like Pride: The Celebration and the Struggle, Queer History A-Z, and My Body My Choice: The Fight for Abortion Rights.
+Pride Puppy is, unfortunately, not the only one of my books to be challenged.
+My other books that have been challenged range from picture books like Pride Colors, to my non-fiction books like Pride: The Celebration and the Struggle, Queer History A-Z, and My Body My Choice: The Fight for Abortion Rights.
 Several of my novels have also been challenged, including When You Get the Chance, co-written with Tom Ryan.
 These challenges have been in Canada and the US, and have affected books in both school and public libraries.
+I have spoken about some of these challenges with Freedom to Read Canada and PEN Canada, and on the Orca Book blog.

 Book Challenges: Resources and Organizations